Looking for ideas for gifts in Rome? Souvenirs? Here are my favorite things to buy and where to buy them.

 But in winter, I go there also for the hot chocolate.
 Just get it.
 You will thank me.

 Another wonderful souvenir or gift you can get in Rome is cheese.
 You can get it vacuum-sealed, and it keeps or 6 months until you open it.
-SO it travels well.
+So it travels well.
 (We are NOT talking about mozzarella or burrata or any other creamy cheese.
-Just the hard kinds like parmesan, grana padano and similar cheeses.)
+Just the hard kinds like parmesan, grana padano, and similar cheeses.)

 You could easily buy vacuum-sealed parmesan cheese at just about any grocery store in Rome, and you can definitely get it at Fiumicino airport too.

-But if you want to enjoy the experience of tasting difference cheeses, and visiting a real Italian deli, where the purveyors can assist you with your choices, and perhaps give you some tastes while telling you about the cheeses, you should head to some of the wonderful "salumeria" around Rome, such as Volpetti (Trastevere and Testaccio), Roscioli (Campo dei Fiori), Salumeria F.lli Ciavatta (Trevi Fountain).
+But if you want to enjoy the experience of tasting difference cheeses, and visiting a real Italian deli, where the purveyors can assist you with your choices, and perhaps give you some tastes while telling you about the cheeses, you should head to some of the wonderful salumeria around Rome, such as Volpetti (Trastevere and Testaccio), Roscioli (Campo dei Fiori), Salumeria F.lli Ciavatta (Trevi Fountain).

-My favorite is Antica Caciara in Trastevere.
+One of my favorites is Antica Caciara in Trastevere.
 Signor Roberto, the owner, has been working there since he was 13.
 The shop was founded in 1900 by Roberto’s grandfather Albino.
 Yes, you read that right, 1900.
 Go check it out.